microsoft/api-guidelines/Guidelines.md

 If an operation against a resource fails, then any antecedent operations that depend on the failed resource MUST fail with an error indicating that a dependency failed.
 In addition to implicit dependencies specified through references, clients MAY specify explicit dependencies with the `@dependsOnResponse` annotation.
 The value of the `@dependsOnResponse` annotation is an array of Json Pointer response references.
+Servers that do not support references or dependencies MUST throw an error if the `@responsePointer` or `@dependsOnResponse` annotations are specified.

+Resources in a batch may be grouped into *transactions* by assigning them a `@transactionId` property of the same value.
+If the `@transactionId` annotation is specified, all resources with a matching value for this property MUST either succeed or fail together.
+If one resource in a transaction fails, all of the other resources in the transaction MUST NOT incur any side-effects.
+Servers that do not support transactions MUST throw an error if the `@transactionId` annotation is specified.

 #### Example

 In the following example, a new employee, Alice, is added to an organization.
 As part of this, her profile photo is uploaded, and she is assigned as an officemate to Bob (whose office number needs to be looked up).
+These operations take place inside a transaction, such that only both writes succeed or none of them succeed.
 Finally, dependent on the successful processing of the prior requests, the `daysSinceLastHire` property under `status` is updated.

 ```json